 The very definition of the word shows that stewardship is the managing of something that is not our own (we are not the owners).
-This was the application that our Lord made when he finished the parable of the unrighteous steward and said, "And if ye have not been faithful in that which is another's, who will give you that which is your own?"
+This was the application that our Lord made when he finished the parable of the unrighteous steward and said, "And if ye have not been faithful in that which is

+Special Issue: It Is Required In Stewards, That a Man Be Found Faithful another's, who will give you that which is your own?"
 (Luke 16:12).
 We are not the owners of our money, says Jesus.
 It is given to us only to manage.
 The Pharisees, who were lovers of money, felt that they could do with it whatever they wanted, mocked at this idea of stewardship (Luke 16:14).